LevinWeinstein/Ruby_Notes/arrays.md

     * works in accordance with push, in the same way specified by a Stack adt.
     * returns nil if no items in array when called.
     * a number of elements to pop can be specified
-        * if the number is greater than the length of the array, <br /> all elements will be popped successfully.
+        * if the number is greater than the length of the array, all elements will be popped successfully.

 ```ruby
     count = []